Skip to content

 Prerequisites

-• Node.js 24.14.0 or newer
+• Node.js 20.19.0 or newer

-• pnpm 10.32.1 or newer (recommended), or npm
+• pnpm 10.32.1 or newer if you want the recommended package manager, or npm if you prefer it

 Installation

-Install Corydora globally with pnpm:
+Install Corydora globally:

 bash